 4. Come to agreement on everything…even if it is ‘this time we do it your way, next time we do it my way”.
 We did that with where we stopped, what we saw and what we ate.
 It worked out so well and everything went so nice and smooth that we are actually talking about doing another road trip together.

 Few decisions need you, as the leader, to run over someone just because they have a different plan or idea.
 Take time to listen and consider what others think.
+Learn your legal road rights and obligations, check this out at our official page.

 5. Enjoy what you are doing and show it.
 Make doing this thing together fun.
 Be willing laugh at the funny stuff, even if it is something you did.